sergzach/readingproc/API.md

 `shell: bool`

 Use intermediate shell between calling python script and process (True) or not (False).
 True by default.
+If True then `cmd` argument must be a list (in manner of the standart subprocess class).

 `read_chunk: int`